Bridgeport Bluefish: Ferry Cup

 The Bridgeport Bluefish contend with the Long Island Ducks over the Ferry Cup, which is sponsored by the Bridgeport & Port Jefferson Steamboat Company.
 The two teams border on Long Island Sound, and many fans of both teams regularly cross it to support them.
 The Ducks currently hold the Ferry Cup by winning the 2011 season series 12–6.
 As of 2011 the Bluefish-Ducks rivalry record is 114–112, in favor of Bridgeport.

 Mascots

 One of the Bridgeport Bluefish official mascots is an anthropomorphic bluefish named B.B.
 He wears the team's alternate jersey (number 98) with black sneakers.
-B.B. was born on May 29, 1997, in Cape Hatteras.
+Bridgeport Bluefish was born on May 29, 1997, in Cape Hatteras.
 He later migrated to the Long Island Sound and joined the Bluefish soon after.
 The mascot's name alludes to the initials of the team and its nickname.

-Captain L.I Sounder is another source of entertainment at the Harbor Yard.
+Captain Long Island Sounder is another source of entertainment at the Harbor Yard.
 He wears a uniform of a sailor.
-L.I Sounder's name referred to the nautical rank of captain and a name for a Long Island Sound resident.
+Long Island Sounder's name referred to the nautical rank of captain and a name for a Long Island Sound resident.
 Sounder occasionally appears at Bluefish home games.